colinboumenot/RecipeScraperAppWebsite/README.md

 **Initial goals**

-1) Get the 2 scrappers done - or at least ready to test
+1) Get the 2 scrapers done - or at least ready to test
 2) Choose and prepare the Database
 3) Fill in and Create the Database
 4) Sort and Double check all the data before transferring focus to making the App